desktop/desktop/docs/process/pull-requests.md

     applicable).

-Merged contributions are first published to the beta channel (we aim to publish new versions weekly if contributions are availlable) before then being published to the production channel (we aim to publish new versions on a monthly cadence).
+Merged contributions are first published to the beta channel (we aim to publish new versions weekly if contributions are available) before then being published to the production channel (we aim to publish new versions on a monthly cadence).